juanadevesat/juanadevesat/README.md

 This is my coding playground, where I enjoy learning and exploring different technologies.

+## 🚀 Let's get started!

+This github is a learning and testing space.
+My public repositories are there to showcase my development in this industry and help potential recruiters get a better picture of my profile as a cloud architect and devops engeneer.
+Feel free to explore, clone and play around.

 ## 🛠️ These are the tools in my toolbox:

 <a href="https://aws.amazon.com/"><img src="https://img.shields.io/badge/Amazon_AWS-232F3E?style=for-the-badge&logo=amazon-aws&logoColor=white" height="30" alt="Amazon Web Services"></a>